Route 236 (Little River Turnpike) STARS StudyAssessing improvements between I-495 in Fairfax County and I-395 in the City of Alexandria

 This STARS (Strategically Targeted Affordable Roadway Solutions) study is assessing potential operational, safety and accessibility improvements for about four miles of Route 236 (Little River Turnpike) between I-495 in Annandale and I-395 in Alexandria.

 The study is assessing existing traffic and safety conditions along Route 236 (Little River Turnpike) and congestion that occurs during morning and evening peak periods.
 The study team solicited public input regarding corridor priorities during virtual public involvement in June-July 2021.
-This feedback is being used to help develop potential operational, safety and accessibility alternatives that will be evaluated and presented at a virtual public information meeting on May 12.
+This feedback was used to help develop potential operational, safety and accessibility alternatives that were evaluated and presented at a virtual public information meeting in May 2022.

 Potential study improvements being assessed include: